MateuszJalocha/Database/README.md

 ## Functionalities

 - **Dashobard** - basic information on the number of overdue payments and the number of customers.
-List of overdue payments on the chart and in the table.
+List of overdue payments is on the chart and in the table.
 - **Wpłaty** - registration and management of monthly and annual payments
 - **Dane osobowe** - personal data of customers.
 Possibility of adding new clients using xlsx and csv files and a built-in form.
-Moreover, it is possible to add clients to specific groups.
+Moreover, it is possible to add clients to the specific groups.
 - **Dziennik** - registration of customer attendance
-- **Mail** - creating email templates together with editing them and sending group emails by registered user email
+- **Mail** - creating email templates, editing them and sending group emails by registered user email
 - **Dokumenty** - uploading files to the Dropbox with the ability to delete and download them
 - **Panel użytkownika** - user account information and the possibility to change it together with a profile photo